Tuesdays 7PM – 9PM

 Intertestamental Period

 Study the 400 years between the First and Second Testaments in the Bible.
-Learn who the Pharisees and the Sadducees were; the original of Hanukkah; how God brought about His redemptive plan; and more.
+Learn who the Pharisees and the Sadducees were; the origin of Hanukkah; how God brought about His redemptive plan; and more.

 • Learning to understand the cultural context of the material has opened a treasure trove of insights and personal applications.